Sore throats are very common and usually nothing to worry about. They normally get better by themselves within a week.

-You can ask a pharmacist about ways of relieving the pain and discomfort of a sore throat by:
+You can ask a pharmacist about ways of relieving the pain and discomfort of a sore throat, such as:

-- using medicated lozenges or anaesthetic sprays (although there's little proof they help)
+- anaesthetic spray (although there's little proof they help)

 Call your pharmacy or contact them online before going in person.
 You can get medicines delivered or ask someone to collect them.